Nam-ngn/Snake-Game-with-Pygame/README.md

 - Score display
 - Clean and simple GUI using Pygame

-## Here are some screenshot of the game in action:
+## Here are some screenshots of the game in action:

 <p align="left">
   <img src="screenshot.png" alt="Snake Game" width="400 style="margin-right: 30%;"/>